teamwallride/Management-Packs/README.md

 # Management-Packs
-Custom MPs developed by realscom.
+Custom SCOM management packs developed by teamwallride.
 Use at your own risk.